sydney city guide

 LEGEND has it that The Devils Waterholes, located are in the Waa Gorge, are bottomless.
 The Waa Gorge is in The Mount Kaputar National Park which is around 120km south of Moree and 50 Km from the closest town of Narrabri.

 A spectacular mountainous walk through riverbeds will lead you to the magnificent Waa Gorge where swimming is possible in The Devils Waterholes (but don't try and touch the bottom!)
 These are a series of tiered pools formed as the river flows down the mountain.
-If you reach the top of Mt Kaputar and the conditions allow you will have a view of over 10% of NSW.
-The peak is over 1500 m above sea level.

 bathurst - Carnarvon Gorge - Kiama - Moree - Carnarvon Gorge - Roma - Woolgoolga - - Wollongong

-AN UNCLONABLE ADVENTURER: You could make a movie about the mysterious escaped convict assigned to Benjamin Singleton, George "The Barber" Clarke, famous for his strange double life with the natives of north-east NSW.
+AN ALL AUSTRALIAN ADVENTURER: You could make a movie about the mysterious escaped convict assigned to Benjamin Singleton, George "The Barber" Clarke, famous for his strange double life with the natives of north-east NSW.
 Clarke fled to the area in 1826, and began living with the Kamilaroi peoples, who it seems may have regarded him as one of their own returned from the dead.
 He acquired two Aboriginal wives, underwent body initiation rites and generally adopted the language, dress and customs of the group.
 Clarke lived a little to the north-east of the present townsite of Boggabri, building a bark hut by the Namoi which Allan Cunningham encountered during a voyage of exploration in 1827.
 Large stocks of cattle were taken to the Liverpool Plains for pasturage from 1827 and Clarke turned to cattle rustling, establishing some stockyards.
 When times were hard he surrendered to Singleton, but again fled with the Aborigines while leading Singleton on an expedition into the new country.
 He then returned to bushranging, was captured in 1831, escaped, was recaptured, escaped again and was finally recaptured, after which he was marched 210 km to Sydney and transported to Norfolk Island.
 He was hung in Tasmania for further offences in 1835.

 To my mind Clarke embodied what Australia COULD have been -- whites and blacks living together in harmony, learning from each other, instead of exterminating each other.